| WHAT THE STUDENTS DOIn Interactive Stories, students work in groups to

 by making language corrections such as grammar, spelling and

+context.
 Technology training: The next stage is

 referred to as the technology training session and involves